Coaching & Technical Assistance

 In Winter 2022, we asked our grant partners what technical assistance or coaching opportunities they’d like to see from our program.
 One of the named priorities was to bring a grant writing workshop to our cohort.

-Co-creating the resource with our partners, we plan to host an Introduction to Grant Writing series and several Advanced modules for our network beginning in 2024.
+We co-created the resources with our partners and hosted a 12-hour, certificate, “Introduction to Grant Writing” series with Sara Baker and several Advanced modules from Jennifer Goldsmith, for our network in 2024.